NamedPipeClientConnection class

 Handle

 The underlying Win32 file handle returned by CreateFileW("\\.\pipe\<PipeName>").
 LongPtr.
 Exposed for low-level / debugging use — most consumers can ignore it.
-Do not call CloseHandle on this value yourself; use AsyncClose so the IOCP loop and the parent manager’s bookkeeping stay consistent.
+Do not call CloseHandle on this value directly; use AsyncClose so the IOCP loop and the parent manager’s bookkeeping stay consistent.

 PipeName